njncalub/better-hrep-api/README.md

 ### GET /people

-Returns a paginated list of house members with their principal authored bills.
+Returns a paginated list of house members with their authored bills, co-authored bills, and committees.

 **Query Parameters:**
 - `page` (optional): Page number, 0-indexed.
 Default: `0`